Heterogeneous Electrocatalysis

 Several gaps remain between current ML capabilities and practical catalyst discovery:

-- Long-range interactions.
-Local message-passing GNNs struggle with the long-range electrostatics and magnetic interactions that dominate in semiconducting oxides (Section 7).
+• Long-range interactions.
+Local message-passing GNNs struggle with the long-range electrostatics and magnetic interactions that dominate in semiconducting oxides (see Beyond Ideal Surfaces).
 Extending effective interaction ranges without prohibitive cost is an active research direction.

 References